Last Updated on March 18, 2023 by Nina Ahmedow

-Another must is a vegetarian place called In guter Gesellschaft (“in good company”).
-It’s the first zero-waste café in Hamburg and offers vegan options.
+Another must is In guter Gesellschaft (“in good company”).
+It’s the first zero-waste café in Hamburg and used to be vegetarian but recently turned vegan.
 The atmosphere is very cozy, and the first time I went there for breakfast, they were playing 90’s rap.
 I felt so at home!

 Beware if you want to have breakfast here on a Sunday since Sunday is a day that many Germans go for breakfast with friends.
 It will be really full and you might not find a table.
 If you do, you might have to wait quite a while to be able to order and even longer to get your food.

 Above all, In guter Gesellschaft helps you figure out ways in which you can live a zero-waste lifestyle.
-It’s a really fantastic concept, and while I hope they will eventually switch to a fully vegan menu, at least their zero waste approach is unique in Hamburg.
+It’s a really fantastic concept, and I’m so happy that they finally went fully vegan.

 Sternstraße 25.
 Open Wednesday to Monday 10 am to 6 pm.

-By far the cutest place on this vegan Hamburg guide is Café Katzentempel, a cozy cat café that recently turned fully vegan.
+By far the cutest place on this vegan Hamburg guide is Katers Köök, a cozy cat café that is fully vegan.
 All the cats here were adopted from shelters and have found a new home at the café.
 Because I really like the interior and the concept of this place, I had breakfast here various times.

 As for the food, I tried the sweet breakfast with bread and marmalade as well as the smoothie bowl which is available in a red (berry) and green (vegetable) variety.
 Everything I tried here was really good and filling, and I definitely want to come back next time I go to Hamburg.